GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 ==== Custom Dataset for #acr("SSL")
 <sec:ssl:single_source:method:dataset>
-//TODO This section is a mess and needs to be properly re-written along with its @sec:ssl:multi_source:method:dataset sibling.

 This study aimed to adapt state-of-the-art #acr("SSL") methods to diverse, challenging setups.
 The audio simulator presented in @chap:simulator has been leveraged to generate various synthetic datasets for experimentation.